What’s in This Article

 The airline’s fare structure has also been updated.
 The new fare names are Basic, Choice, Choice Preferred, and Choice Extra.
 Higher fare tiers include perks like seat selection at booking, earlier boarding, and free checked bags.
 With a Basic fare, your Standard seat is assigned at check-in rather than at booking.

-One of the biggest advantages of printing your boarding pass in advance is the time you save at the airport.
+Printing your boarding pass in advance saves you significant time at the airport.
 With your boarding pass already in hand, you can skip the check-in lines that often form during peak travel times.
-This is especially helpful if you are flying during busy seasons or at popular times of day when airports are crowded.
+This is especially helpful if you’re flying during busy seasons or at popular times of day when airports are crowded.

 Products Worth Considering